Cyvadra/toktik/README.md

 ### 4. Run Strategy Backtests via API

 The strategy backtest API is asynchronous.
-Submit a run first, then poll the run status or subscribe to its SSE event stream.
+Submit a run first, then poll the run status, subscribe to its SSE event stream, or open the reserved HTML report URL.

 Supported request fields mirror the `backtest-portfolio` CLI where practical, including:
 - `market`: `crypto` or `us`